INTERVIEW: What you should know before seeing "Clown in a Cornfield", from director Eli Craig

 Clown in a Cornfield will scare you, but it’ll also make you smile, and the dance between these extremes is one of the most invigorating elements of the work.
 “I love horror movies,” says Craig.
 “But I don’t like it when I finish a movie and I feel totally grim about life.
 Especially nowadays, I just want to feel like there’s some hope…I like to think I make hopeful films with a lot of people dying in the middle.”

 Ultimately, it’s clear that so much love went into the craft: “The highlights were working with the team.
 My DP Brian Pearson was game for anything.
-The cast was also so excited to rise to the occasion and sometimes excited to just be covered in blood every day they showed up to work.”
+The cast were also so excited to rise to the occasion and sometimes excited to just be covered in blood every day they showed up to work…they gave it their all.”

 This energy is so palpable throughout Clown in a Cornfield, it’s hard not to get around the carnage.